helgoboss/helgobox/doc/user-guide.md

 - Akai APC Key 25
 - Presonus Faderport

-Also have a look into the section "Tested controllers".
+Also have a look into the section [Tested controllers](#tested-controllers).
 Maybe your controller is listed there along with some tips.

 All hardware examples are provided to the best of my knowledge.
 If anything is incorrect or has